ibm-cloud-docs/vpc/file_storage_vpc_mounthelper_install.md

    ```
    {: screen}

-After installation, you can mount regional file shares following the procedures in [Mounting a regional file share](/docs/vpc?topic=vpc-fs-mount-helper-mount#fs-eit-mount-share-stunnel).
+After installation, you can mount regional file shares by following the procedures in [Mounting a regional file share](/docs/vpc?topic=vpc-fs-mount-helper-mount#fs-eit-mount-share-stunnel).
 Traffic between the client and the file storage service is encrypted by using stunnel.

 ## Building the Mount Helper utility from the source code
 {: #build-from-source-code}